+Fiduciary fund reporting focuses on net assets and changes in net assets.
 The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private purpose trust funds, and agency funds.
 Trust funds are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are not available to support the District's own programs.
-Agency funds are custodial in nature.
+The District's private purpose trust fund accounts for programs that provide college scholarships to students after graduation.
+Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 The District's agency fund accounts for various student-managed activities.